apache/nuttx/configs/olimex-lpc1766stk/README.txt

        CONFIG_DEBUG_FTPC=y

   hidmouse:
-    This configuration directory supports a variant of an NSH configution.
+    This configuration directory supports a variant of an NSH configuration.
     It is set up to perform the touchscreen test at apps/examples/touchscreen using a USB HIB mouse instead a touchsceen device.